New research in next-gen optical interposers: mutliple chiplets connected with low latency

 "With our solution, the latency would be greatly improved, because the intrinsic latency of the light being guided within our optical network-on-chip is very small compared with a trip through all the hops that would be needed in more conventional architectures.
 We hope to establish industrial partnerships within the next year or so to help us work out some of the process and packaging issues and to bring us closer to the real-word problems this technology might solve".

-* Prices last scanned on 3/17/2025 at 3:34 pm CDT - prices may not be accurate, click links above for the latest price.
-We may earn an affiliate commission from any sales.
+* Prices last scanned 4/24/2026 at 8:19 pm CDT - prices may be inaccurate.
+As an Amazon Associate, we earn from qualifying purchases.
+We earn affiliate commission from any Newegg or PCCG sales.

 Gaming Editor